‘Consensus reality’, quant hedge funds, insider trading and the demand on compliance‘

 Of course, the stock market is not alone in having its value determined by consensus – we could reduce many tangible things such as laws in general, governments, relationships and so on – but the stock market is peculiarly vulnerable to such a candid realisation.

-As a hedge fund trader, the beauty of stock markets’ reliance on consensus reality is the flip side, that if the trader knows something the market doesn’t, there is more power for the trader to mould said consensus, and therefore reality.
+As a hedge fund trader, the beauty of stock markets’ reliance on consensus reality is the flip side, that if the trader knows something the market doesn’t, there is more power for the trader to mold said consensus, and therefore reality.

 The problem that hedge funds have been facing, other than, until recently, the lack of macro fluctuations in the global economy: is that access to ‘traditional’ information (news, financial statements, public filings etc.) has never been more widespread and instantaneous; so finding out information that the market doesn’t already know has become more and more difficult.